oqc-community/rasqal/features_and_concepts.md

 [2] The wording here is rather precise as we don't route the QIR, we route the circuit we generate just before its sent to the QPU.
 Routing fully interwoven instructions is very tricky, so we purposefully only do it after circuit synthesis.

-Soon to be implemented:
+Soon to be implemented/improved:

 1. Automatically lowering logic into the hardware if support is available, such as conditionals, loops and exceptions.
 2. Aggressive classical operation deference and folding.
-Currently if you do a measure and immediately do classical operations on the result then it'll execute the circuit built up to that point.
+Currently, if you do a measure and immediately do classical operations on the result then it'll execute the circuit built up to that point.
 We want to also defer the classical operations until we find a point where we _absolutely_ need to execute.
-3. More required feature metadata to be passed to the backend.
-Circuit size, included gates, far more information about what's being run.
+3. More circuit metadata to be passed to the backend when working out if it can run something.
+Circuit size, included gates, hardware features, as much as possible.
 4. Predicted execution plans.
 Allows tools to pass in QIR and get back precise information about each quantum execution: what circuit, values, features it requires etc.
 This will allow tools sitting in front of Rasqal to tailor their own optimization passes.

 5. LLVM-15+.

-In the future:
+Then we also have highly experimental features that will be worked on until proven viable or not.

+These will be available only if you enable them explicitly:

 1. Quantum state analysis structures for performing indepth static analysis as we go.
 This powers many other features.
 2. Quantum fragment simulation.
 Finding points in a circuit that if simulated/predicted allow for better optimization or distributed processing.
-3. Using our analysis tools and splice/weaving techniques to split up and run large quantum circuits across multiple smaller machines.
+3. Using our analysis tools and splice/weaving techniques to split up and run large quantum circuits across multiple smaller machines. community/rasqal/blob/develop/examples.md) for the sorts of code you could send to Munchkin as well as what it returns.

-These are our highly experimental features that will be continuously worked on alongside more tangential improvements.
-While being built they will only be enabled by experimental feature flags.

-Please see [our examples](https://github.com/oqc-community/rasqal/blob/develop/examples.md) for the sorts of code you could send to Munchkin as well as what it returns.